 Anyone else have wine all day?
 Well, A few weeks ago, I did while visiting Corning and NY’s Finger Lakes Wine Country for the TBEX North America conference.
 In addition to meeting other content creators, I was able to keep track of my goals for the year to learn more about video and photography from some of the top people in the industry.
 I also explored part of the Finger Lakes Wine Country region via pre-conference tours and on my own free time.
 A tour I thoroughly enjoyed from start to finish was wine tasting on the Seneca Lake Wine Trail.
 In one day we sampled some of the best wines from 10 different Seneca Lake Vineyards.
 If you’re planning a trip to Finger Lakes Wine Country, read more about our day on the Seneca Lake Wine Trail and favorites from the Seneca Lakes Wineries.

 About Finger Lakes Wine Country

 Can you believe I’ve lived in New York State my entire life and never visited Finger Lakes Wine Country before?
-Finger Lakes Wine Country is the home to three wine trails around distinct lakes in New York State: the Cayuga Lake Wine Trail, Keuka Lake Wine Trail and the Seneca Lake Wine Trail.
+Finger Lakes Wine Country is the home to three wine trails around distinct lakes in New York State: the Cayuga Lake Wine Trail, Keuka Lake Wine Trail, and the Seneca Lake Wine Trail.
 If you remember my visit to the Rose Wine Mansion, I tasted a sample of Dr. Konstantin Frank wine which is harvested in this region.
-Each of the Finger Lakes Wine wine tours offer tastings and food pairings around year-round events.
+Each of the Finger Lakes Wine wine tours offers tastings and food pairings around year-round events.
 Some pairing event themes include chocolate, cheese, barbecue, harvest, and holiday.

 Best Time to Visit Finger Lakes Wine Country